 Instructors, you control the Inspection Room!
 Only those spectators who are with your program ONLY should be inside your inspection.
-An SNI staff member may enter the room to ensure the judges are following the correct procedures during their interaction with your cadets but these people are easily identified.
 If someone attempts to enter your inspection room and after speaking with them you do not wish to have them inside your inspection, tell the head judge to ask this person to be removed from the room.
 If this proves unsuccessful, radio for the Competition Director and that individual will be removed from the area immediately.